Neopets

 The best way to go is to get rid of tiles on the top first, namely the ones with a lot of other tiles under them.
 This helps bring more tiles into play.
 Often the one thing that decides if you can finish the set or if you will run out of pairs is a choice between getting rid of a tile near the bottom and one on a stack or getting rid of two tiles near the bottom.

 If you can't seem to find any other pairs, click on a free one.
-If the game dosen't say there aren't any left, the start at one of the corners (any one, makes no difference which), and check each free tile for a match.
+If the game doesn't tell you that you're out of matches, start at one of the corners (any one, makes no difference which), and check each free tile for a match.
 If you still can't find one or just don't want to take the time to look, then use a hint.
+Also, to get an extra hint type cyodrake at any point of the game.

 Conclusion